Moving to Cody, Wyoming: A Comprehensive Relocation Guide

 • Local sales tax: 6%

-Cody offers diverse neighborhoods that cater to different preferences.
-Downtown Cody is ideal for those who enjoy a vibrant community atmosphere with easy access to local shops and cultural events.
+Cody offers different neighborhoods that cater to different preferences.
+Downtown Cody is ideal for those who enjoy a more active local rhythm atmosphere with easy access to local shops and cultural events.
 Cody Heights provides a quieter, more residential setting, suitable for families or individuals seeking tranquility.

 • Cody Heights: Quiet, residential, family-friendly